-Diet and exercise combinations to counter type 2 diabetesMay 12th, 2014 by Sorina Buzatu in Diabetes /
+Diet and exercise combinations to counter type 2 diabetesMay 12, 2014 by Sorina Buzatu in Medicine & Health / Diabetes

 Obesity puts people at risk of type-2 diabetes.
 But new research aims to find a combined diet-exercise prescription for keeping the optimal body weight, which may help prevent the disease.

 Type-2 diabetes, which has dramatically spread in the last decade, is most often associated with being overweight and suffering from obesity.
 Moreover, nutritionists believe that inactive and sedentary lifestyles together with bad eating habits are the basis for weight gain.
 The EU-funded project, Preview, due to end in 2018, is looking at a combination of specific diets and physical activities as a way to prevent the incidence of this disease.
 Project coordinator Anne Raben, professor in obesity prevention and treatment at the Department of Nutrition, Exercise and Sports of the Faculty of Science, University of Copenhagen, in Denmark talks to CommNet how her team is aiming to identify a prevention recipe for type-2 diabetes.

 How are you going to conduct this research?